AdobeDocs/experience-manager-65.en/help/assets/managing-image-presets.md

 Max Width and Max Height limit the resolution at which to rasterize.
 For example, if the maximums are unchanged, and Resolution is set to 300 ppi, a US Letter document is rasterized at 186 ppi.
 That is, the document is 1581 x 2046 pixels.

 The `Rasterize PDF/AI Image Preview Rendition` process component has a maximum defined to ensure that it does not create overly large images in memory.
-Such large images can overflow the memory provided to the JVM (Java™ Virtual Machine).
+Such large images can overflow the memory provided to the JVM (Java&trade; Virtual Machine).
 Care must be taken to provide the JVM with enough memory to manage the configured number of parallel workflows, with each having the potential to create an image at the maximum configured size.

 ### InDesign (INDD) file format {#indesign-indd-file-format}